pinecone-io/pinecone-python-client/README.md

 # Contributing

-If you'd like to make a contribution, or get setup locally to develop the Pinecone python client, please see our [contributing guide](https://github.com/pinecone-io/pinecone-python-client/blob/main/CONTRIBUTING.md)
+If you'd like to make a contribution, or get setup locally to develop the Pinecone Python SDK, please see our [contributing guide](https://github.com/pinecone-io/pinecone-python-client/blob/main/CONTRIBUTING.md)